‘Everything the left and right say about each other is true. And the reason it’s true is because they have so much in

 Henry Miller next to Jesus? / Bernie Saunders probably right wing / Chomsky isn’t really an anarchist

 I point out in the notes that the list is and has to be very rough, given how complex real people are, and that I’m not necessarily endorsing people for being further to what I call left.
 That said I kind of agree with all three of these.
-Sanders is clearly right under FDR, a classic new-deal democrat (edit: I’ve now shifted him).
-Miller is out there on the far left because he was apolitical — he was basically anti-civ, which puts him further out than someone like Chomsky (who, yes, I agree, isn’t actually that much of an anarchist, and these days is drifting ever rightwards) even if Miller could be a pillock.
-Same with Brand who pulls his punches (rarely targeting the corp-left), recommended a vote for Miliband(!), is clearly an egomaniac (although he gets a lot of good laughs by admitting it) and might well yet transform into another wealthy shuffed-out sleb-halfman, but he did kind of criticise the whole thing — quite marvellously — which puts him to the left of slightly more ‘embedded’ critics I’d say.
+Sanders is clearly right under FDR, a classic new-deal democrat, Miller could be a vile pillock; he is out there on the far left because he was apolitical — he was basically anti-civ, which puts him further out than someone like Chomsky, who, yes, I agree, isn’t actually that much of an anarchist, and these days is drifting ever rightwards.

 Freedom and equality?
 What do you mean?
 You do realise you can’t have both don’t you?